 MMAJunkie.com broke the news earlier this week.
 “An undisclosed injury has forced the ex-UFC champ to withdraw from “Strikeforce: Cormier vs. Mir,” which takes place Nov.
 3 at Chesapeake Energy Center in Oklahoma City, Okla., and airs live on Showtime and Showtime Extreme.”

 This isn’t as easy of a fight to reschedule as something like the cancelled Frankie Edgar vs. Jose Aldo UFC featherweight title match that was just pulled off of UFC 153.
 The issue here is that this was to be Daniel Cormier’s final fight in Strikeforce.
-Cormier was scheduled to move to the UFC win or lose ..click here to read more
+Cormier was scheduled to move to the UFC win or ..click here to read more

 Daniel Cormier, Frank Mir, strikeforce, Strikeforce MMA